 - Must have completed a Change of Financial Situation Form for the appropriate year.

 A students' eligibility for the OSFA Tuition Award will be determined on a case-by-case basis after the Change of Financial Situation form is complete and has been reviewed.
-Preference in awarding will be given to those students who do not receive any federal grants.
-The OSFA Tuition Award will range from $1,000 to $2,000 for the full academic year and can be used to pay for tuition.
+The OSFA Tuition Award will range from $1,000 to $5,000 for the full academic year and can be used to pay for tuition.
 Not all students who meet the above criteria will be awarded the OSFA Tuition Award as the funds are targeted to those students that have experienced a change in their financial situation and additional financial assistance is warranted.

 Student-to-Student (STS) Grant